Vladi2017/zdd-zipDirDiff/README.md

   note_6: Even if two text files have different mtime (modification time) those are not reported if they are identical.
 This could be useful since git checkout / restore does not have (file) timestamp tracking.

+  note_7: For now, for things to work zippedDir.zip and dir must be both in the current working directory.

 ### OPTIONS
 -m k, --maxdepth k
 	Comparison depth into dir (sub)directory hierarchy, k>=0, natural number.
 If k=0 no dir subdirs are searched.